-Injecting these simulated generators with a signal, results in a FR depending on their load, said load being the total interconnect capacity plus the preasure input capacity plus input resistance.
-A 47K resistance is mostly used as load resigner.
+Injecting these simulated generators with a signal, results in a FR depending on their load, said load being the total interconnect capacity plus the preamps input capacity plus input resistance.
+A 47K resistance is mostly used as load resistance.
 However, the resulting FR depends strongly on this load as can be seen in the lower part of the image.

 When measuring the FR of a complete Cart, it is therefore important to exactly know the loading termination.

-Alternative termination configurations are also possible, such as using a much lower load resistance, thereby almost eliminating the effect ( et al load capacity, a damped load as it's sometimes called.
-[6] When using a resistance where Rload and Lcart form a 75μsec pole, ca. 4K in case of the AT150, the 75μsec pole in the preamps Riag network can be discarded, but other pole frequencies can also be used, but then they will dealed and more complex composition in the preamp.
-The upper right corner of Fig1 shows both options using the full Riaa compensation terminated ion terminated with ca. 4K without the 75μsec pole in the Riaa بين hour training with 47K//150pF network, almost nsitive to the capacitive generator termination in green.
-To "tame" extended FR somewhat, the effect of an extra 3 usec pole is also shown in red.
-Although the FR images are still without cantilever, looking at all the images in the above given DiyAudio link may indicate that not every cart may be happy with the 75μsec loading.
-This will largely depend on the properties of the used cantilever/generator comboand explains why this loading scheme has been proposed several times but never really taken of urrently the authors are only aware of one non-DIY phono stage using this loading scheme, made my and only usable on one model of AT cartridge.
-Dagfinn, doing all the cartridge's recordings, started with a Luxman, but since we needed a very accurate termination, a M 110LP v2 preamp was modified, settable resp. to 50pF, 150pF, 270pF and 370pF parallel to 25K, 47K, 58K, 67K, 81k and 100K.
-FR was made to be within 0.1dB accepte up to 100kHz.
+Alternative termination configurations are also possible, such as using a much lower load resistance thereby almost eliminating the effect of the total load capacity, a damped load as it's sometimes called. ^[6]

+When using a resistance where Rload and Lcart form a 75μsec pole, ca. 4K in case of the AT150, the 75μsec pole in the preamps Riaa network can be discarded, but other pole frequencies can also be used, but then they will need added and a more complex compensation in the preamp.

+The upper right corner of Fig1 shows both options using the full Riaa compensation terminated with 47K//150pF in blue and a version terminated with ca. 4K without the 75μ sec pole in the Riaa network, almost insensitive to the capacitive generator termination in green.

+To "tame" the extended FR somewhat, the effect of an extra 3μsec pole is also shown in red.
+Although these FR images are still without cantilever, looking at all the images in the above given DiyAudio link may indicate that not every cart may be happy with the 75μsec loading.
+This will largely depend on the properties of the used cantilever/generator combo and explains why this loading scheme has been proposed several times but never really taken off.
+Currently the authors are only aware of one non-DIY phono stage using this loading scheme, made my Phaedrus audio and only usable on one model of AT cartridge.

+Dagfinn, doing all the cartridge's FR recordings , started with a Luxman, but since we needed a very accurate termination, a Moon 110LP v2 preamp was modified, settable resp. to 50pF, 150pF, 270pF and 370pF parallel to 35K, 47K, 58K, 67K, 81k and 100K.
+FR was made to be within 0.1dB accurate up to 100kHz.